AI FOR ARCHITECTS

 This is hands-on learning for architects who want to build, not just browse.
 Through weekly assignments and demos, you’ll learn to apply AI across your parametric, generative, and BIM workflows — with tools and techniques you can use right away.

-Explore how AI is already transforming architecture through case studies from firms like Spacemaker and Google’s Delve.
+Explore how AI is already transforming architecture through case studies on companies like Autodesk Forma (formerly Spacemaker) and Google’s Delve (formerly Sidewalk Labs).
 Guest speakers from smart building and sustainability sectors will show you how to turn innovation into action.

-By the end of the course, you’ll complete a project powered by AI — from enhancing a parametric model to BIM and client-ready visuals.
+Throughout the course, you will progressively develop an AI-enhanced project by integrating multiple AI tools — from enhancing parametric and BIM models to creating client-ready visuals.
 It’s proof of your skills and a launchpad for your next career move.

 - Sr. Computational Design Architect, Skidmore, Owings & Merrill